-Ocoee and Pigeon Rivers.
 Two additional trips to the Ocoee River are scheduled for Sept.
 28 and 29.
 These activities are reserved for university students and faculty only and require a \$25 fee.
-The rafting will be of Class 3 or 4 distinction, meaning that rafters should expect to get wet. travels to East Tennessee to ride the
+The rafting will be of Class 3 or 4 distinction, meaning that rafters should expect to get wet.
 On Sept.
 26, thirteen canoers can join the Campus Rec staff on Stones River while expecting to see a lunar eclipse at 8:19 p.m.
 Students will be charged \$10 and guests' fees are \$12.
 For those less aquatic, a three day backpacking/rappelling adventure in Alabama will take place Sept.
 27-29.
 Costs are \$25 for students and \$30 for guests.
 Four major activities are planned for October.
 A rafting trip to the Gauley River in West Virginia takes place on Oct.
 4-6, and is limited to 12 people.
 Fees are \$155 and \$165.
 Twelve people can pay \$12-\$15 to photos courtesy of Campus Recreation Students can strap on the snow skis for a whole week this December by joining Campus Rec for a fun-filled week in Aspen.
-This is only one of many outdoor excursions Campus Rec offers. he included in an Oct.
+This is only one of many outdoor excursions Campus Rec offers. be included in an Oct.
 5 journey to Fall competition will be held on Oct.
 14 Creek Falls for a day of hiking and rock climbing During fall break, Campus Rec is offering a chance to canoe in Southeast Missouri for \$40-\$50.
 From Oct.
 16-19, rock climbers can challenge themselves in Palisades Park, Ala., by paying \$45.
 November 3-4 offer the opportunity to backpack in the Cumberland area for \$25 while two caving expeditions are on tap later that month.
 On Nov.
 16, twelve people can explore Espey Caves in Coffee County for \$10-\$12, and on Nov.
-22, eleven people can spend the day at Mammoth Caves in Kentucky can sign-up between Nov.
-1 and Dec. for \$20.
-If spectator sports offer more appeal, Campus Rec is introducing opportunities to see two of the best teams in professional football.
+22, eleven people can spend the If spectator sports offer more appeal, Campus Rec is introducing opportunities to see two of the best teams in professional football.
 A road trip to Dallas will last from Oct.
 18-20, culminating in a Week 8 matchup between the Cowboys and the Atlanta Falcons.
-The San Francisco 49ers come to Atlanta on at 11:30 p.m. prior to MTSU's midnight madness practice.
+The San Francisco 49ers come to Atlanta on Dec.
+2 for a Monday night game and Campus Rec is taking reservations.
+The trip to Dallas costs \$75-\$90 and the trip to Atlanta costs \$45-\$50.

+Intramural sports are also readily available for anvone.
+Six persor volleybal teams register Oct.
+1 racquetbal singles sign-up competitio Oct.
+1-9.
+For hoops Students enjoyed the view on a Campus Rec trip to the junkies, a slam Grand Canyon this summer.
+Other hiking and rock k climbing adventures are planned for this semester. at 11:30 p.m. prior to MTSU's midnight madness practice.
 On that same night, a 3-on-3 basketball tournament will be played with a limit of eight participating teams.
 Registration for both events will be held Oct.
 1-14.
 An open golf scramble is scheduled for Oct.
 11 with registration starting on the first of the month.
 The intramural basketball tournament will be played on Nov.
 12 and registration will begin Nov.
 1. A two-day whiffleball tournament will occur Dec.
-2-4, and participants 1 Badminton doubles can register from Nov.
+2-4, and participants day at Mammoth Caves in Kentucky can sign-up between Nov.
+1 and Dec.
+Badminton doubles can register from Nov.
 1-22 and MTSU Flag Football teams can reserve spots Nov.
-1 - 15 Information on official's training for flag football, volleyball and basketball can be obtained from Campus Rec.
-Questions about any trips or Memories are link between past, present Thursday, September 19, 1996
+Information on official's training for flag football, volleyball and basketball can be obtained from Campus Rec.
+Questions about any trips or activities should be directed to W.T. or Andy at Campus Rec at 898-2104. •